Advanced pet diagnostics are recommended when your pet has persistent, unusual, or unexplained symptoms that don’t improve with routine care. […]

 Create a memorial for your pet.
 It can be a plaque, a picture, poems, gravestone, or an urn.
 Anything that helps you celebrate your pet’s life.

-Fond Memories can provide Cremation Services, Cemetery, Urns, Clay Pawprints, Remembrance Jewelry, and many more memorial products.
+Texas Veterinary Passages can provide Cremation Services, Urns, Clay pawprints, Remembrance Jewelry, and many more memorial products.